rawsoft/wp-foxmetrics/README.txt

 * Unzip
 * Upload foxmetrics-analytics directory to your /wp-content/plugins directory
 * Activate the "FoxMetrics" list plugin through the 'Plugins' menu in WordPress.

+== Frequently Asked Questions ==
+= Where can I find my application ID?
+Yes, check out the online demo for Matomo at [demo.matomo.cloud](https://demo.matomo.cloud)

+= Where can I find my collector ID?

 == Screenshots ==